membraneframework/membrane_demo/camera_to_hls/README.md

 This script demonstrates capturing camera video and broadcasting it via HLS.

-To run the demo, you need [Elixir installed](https://elixir-lang.org/install.html) on your machine.
+To run the demo, you need [Elixir installed](https://elixir-lang.org/install.html) on your machine (it's best to use a version manager, like `asdf`).
 Then, run

 ```bash
 elixir camera_to_hls.exs